dprophet/cointerra-monitor/README.md

 9)  If there was no socket communications error with the Cointerra
       - Upload various stats on oStatsStructure to the MobileMiner Web API's.
 Send stats for every configured MobileMiner
       - Check various stats on the oStatsStructure.
 Set error flags and messages
+        - If number of dies and active dies are not the same set an error flag
+        - If an ASIC status is not 'Alive' the set an error flag
+        - If reject_percent > 5% set an error flag
+        - If the ASIC chip enabled is not 'Y' set an error flag
+      - Check various stats as warnings.
+Warnings are the same as errors but warnings will not reboot the machine.
+        - If avg_core_temp or ambient_avg > max temperature set a warning flag.
+        - Loop through the core_temps array and check the temperature of all cores.
+If over max set a warning flag
 11) Check the error and socketerror flags.
 If there were errors
       - Check to see if error count is 3 or over.
 If error count less than 3 go back to #7
       - Print error messages to the console and log file
       - Send a message to MobileMiner
-      - SCP log files from the Cointerra machine
+      - SCP and GZIP log files from the Cointerra machine: cgminer.log
       - Reboot the cointerra
-      - GZIP compress the log files
+      - GZIP the cointerra-monitor.log file
       - Create an email.
-Attach the compressed log files
+Attach the GZIP compressed log files
       - Delete the compressed files
       - Sleep for 2 minutes to wait for the Cointerra to come back online
       - Go back to #7
+12)  Check for warning flags.
+Warning flags are same as #11 above but do not reboot the machine Currently the only warning flags are temperature
-12) Sleep and wait for x period of time based on if machines were rebooted or not
+13)  Sleep and wait for x period of time based on if machines were rebooted or not